New Hope, Pennsylvania: Arts and culture

 New Hope's primary industry is tourism.
 New Hope has historically been a location where Broadway theater shows were "tested and fine tuned," and many notable stage actors bought weekend homes in the area.
 Bucks County Playhouse featured many plays and musical productions.
 In 2010, the Playhouse was closed after lenders foreclosed the property.
 In 2012, the Playhouse re-opened after an extensive renovation.

-New Hope was the location of an art colony, founded by Edward Willis Redfield and William Langson Lathrop, that produced noted regional work.
+New Hope lent its name to the New Hope art colony, founded by Edward Willis Redfield and William Langson Lathrop, that produced noted regional work.
 Members or associates of the colony included George Sotter, Daniel Garber and Fern Coppedge.
-Artists also associated with an art colony in nearby Phillips Mill.
+The colony was centered north of New Hope Borough in Phillips Mill, Solebury Township.

 New Hope became a popular gay resort in the 1950s, and continues to have an active and large gay community.
 New Hope also attracts motorcyclists on weekends in the warmer months.

 Union Camp Corporation had a bag production facility in New Hope until the mid 1990s, which employed about 100 and was located uphill from the railroad.
 The former factory complex, now known as Union Square, has been re-purposed into tourism-related shops and businesses.

 In 2010, the New Hope and Lambertville area Chambers of Commerce conducted a fireworks show every Friday night during the summer to increase tourism and merchant revenue.
 Bars and restaurants benefited from the fireworks show, but residents criticized the weekly event, claiming it was disruptive and reduced parking.
 In 2014, the New Hope Chamber of Commerce canceled the firework show, citing a rise in shoplifting, garbage, and an overall decline in store traffic and Friday night revenues.

 Historic sites

-Cintra, Joshua Ely House, Honey Hollow Watershed, William Kitchen House, New Hope Village District, Rhoads Homestead, and Springdale Historic District are listed on the National Register of Historic Places.
-The Honey Hollow Watershed is also designated a National Historic Landmark District.
+Cintra, Joshua Ely House, New Hope Village District, Rhoads Homestead, and Springdale Historic District are listed on the National Register of Historic Places.